At La Trobe we encourage sustainable transport options such as walking, cycling, public transport and carpooling.

 Did you know that a train can be caught to La Trobe Melbourne from Bendigo via a connecting train to Reservoir Station on the South Morang Line and from here the No. 301 shuttle bus (running every 10 mins during semester) goes direct to La Trobe Bundoora.
 The journey should take around 2.5/3.00 hours, but the best thing about this is that the time can be taken up with either study or even sleep.

-The Franklin Street Campus and Collins Street Campus are located in the Melbourne CBD, and are both well serviced by trains, trams and buses.
+The Collins Street Campus is located in the Melbourne CBD and is well serviced by trains, trams and buses.

 Collins Street Campus

-The closest railway station is Southern Cross located on Spencer Street between Collins and Bourke Street
+The closest railway station are Southern Cross and Flinders Street stations.

 - If your train does not operate via the City Loop, you can change trains at Richmond, Flinders Street, Southern Cross or North Melbourne Station.